Yeomen of the Guard: Reorganization under King Charles II

+With the Restoration of the monarchy, the King's bodyguard was re-formed: "For Our Yeomen of the Guard we have made a new Establishment, there being added to the captain a lieutenant, ensign and four corporals being commissioned officers; and we have continued the Clerk of the Cheque and one hundred yeomen of our guard to be in constant waiting".
+At any one time, one of the commissioned officers was to be "always in waiting" to receive orders; and forty yeomen were to be "constantly upon duty as well, to attend upon Our Person".

+As previously, the Yeomen of the Guard attended in the Great Chamber (also called the Guard Chamber) of the palace.
+According to the Ordinances made by Charles II for the government of his Household, the Yeomen of the Guard were there to serve "not only the safety of Our Person but the honour of Our Court", and he ordained that "none hereafter be sworn and enrolled of that Band that is not of tall personage, strong, active and of manly presence" and that such persons "according to Our prerogative [may] be chosen out of the servants of Our nobility if we please or where else they may be found".

 19th century

 In the eighteenth century some 40 Yeomen were on duty daily, and 20 at night.
 This stopped in 1813, and thereafter only one division was required daily until about 1837.

 Modern day

 Membership

 From 1830 candidates must have served in either the British Army or Royal Marines.
 In 1934, the first Royal Air Force candidate was accepted.
 In 2018, the first Royal Navy Warrant Officer was appointed.
 Candidates (both servicemen and servicewomen) must have completed at least 22 years of service, attained at least the rank of Sergeant or Petty Officer, and been awarded the Long Service and Good Conduct Medal.
 On appointment, the age required is between 42 and 55.
 All Yeomen retire at 70 years of age.
 The corps' size varied slightly over the times.
 Once, the Guard had a limit of 64 Yeomen and Officers available for appointments.
-They are now (2022) made up of 73 servicemen and officers.
+As of 2022, it was made up of 73 servicemen and officers.